onap/oom-offline-installer/docs/InstallGuide.rst

 Offline Installer - Installation Guide
 ======================================

-This document describes the correct offline installation procedure for `OOM ONAP`_, which is done by the ansible based `offline-installer <https://gerrit.onap.org/r/#/admin/projects/oom/offline-installer>`_.
+This document describes offline installation procedure for `OOM ONAP`_, which is done by the ansible based `Offline installer`_.

 Before you dive into the installation you should prepare the offline installer itself - the installer consists of at least two packages/resources.
 You can read about it in the `Build Guide`_, which provides the instructions for creating them.